combat writing badge

 K-9 Corps

-designation being a simulacrum for "canine", denoting the use of specially trained dogs for military employment in messengering, security, tracking, and detection with companion handler.
-Dog handling is traditionally conducted using German-language commands accompanied by unambiguous gestures.
+designation being a simulacrum for "canine", denoting the use of specially trained dogs for military employment in several areas with their companion handler; of the original five types of military working dogs ie: guard and sentry, sled and pack, messenger and courier, explosive and mine detection, scout and attack), specialization was reduced after wartime exposure by unreliability or inconsistency and by displacement from advanced technology, such that only sentry and scout dogs proved to be practical investments.
+Dog handling is traditionally conducted using German-language commands that're accompanied by unambiguous gestures.
 First used during WWI, such loyal but expendable animals have usually been abandoned or exterminated after each subsequent war, despite their extensive and expensive training.
 The bond between dog and handler is often untransferrable, such that the dog is either discharged when the handler leaves the military, or is destroyed if no other kennel is available for retirement.
-After WWI, starving signal dogs were rescued by the founders of what later became The Seeing Eye Foundation for re-training as guide dogs for blinded veterans, a field of mobility (O&M) training that has since burgeoned.
-These working dogs, commonly called "police dogs" and "guarddogs", were known during the VIETNAM WAR as "boonie pups" in camaraderie with BOONIE RATs; the dogs' spirit was also represented by the expression: "Hell on Paws", as a take-off from HELL ON WHEELS.
-The Army's Quartermaster Corps (QM) initially trained all military dogs, but after a period of dispersion, the Department of Defense (DoD) again consolidated training with the U.S. Air Force.
-See SCOUT DOG, SAPPER; compare WEASEL, IRON DOG. [nb: a joint US-Canadian operation during WWI called "K-9" transported dogsled teams from Alaska and northern Canada to the Alps and Vosges Mountains for the FRONT LINE delivery of messages, food, medicine, or AMMO, and evacuation of the wounded, in France and Italy during winter snows when horses and mules proved incapable] [nb: the first military use of dogsleds was in the laying of telegraph lines across Alaska, the delivery of mail and other resupply items in both World Wars, and for winter search and rescue operations in the Arctic, until replaced by snowmobiles and helicopters in the 1950s ...
-Germans used dogsleds for resupply on the Russian Front during WWII, and dogsleds are still used today for border patrol in Norway, Finland, and Greenland] [nb: during Operation Barbarossa, defending Russians used anti-tank "mine dogs" against attacking German vehicles; dogs were Pavlovian conditioned to eat their food on the underside of moving vehicles, where the trigger on their back would detonate the saddlebag explosive that they carried] [nb: sled dog team races began with the 1907-18 All-Alaska Sweepstakes, the 1925 Great Race of Mercy delivery of diphtheria serum (re-enacted in 1975), the 1932 Winter Olympics dogsled race, the annual Alaska Fur Rendezvous dogsled race that became the Iditarod in 1967, and the 1973 Iditarod race run from Anchorage to Nome] [nb: mush, the command urging or spurring a dogsled team to travel, is a corruption of 'march' as spoken by French voyageurs]
+After WWI, starving signal dogs were rescued by the founders of what later became The Seeing Eye Foundation for re-training as guide dogs for blinded veterans, a field of orientation and mobility (o&m) training that has since burgeoned.
+These working dogs, commonly called "police dogs" and "guarddogs", as "four-legged soldiers" and "fuzzy-faced fighters" [nb: one K-9 during WWII attacked a machinegun nest and captured all four occupants, being awarded a Silver Star and Purple Heart for the action!], and were known during WWII as "war dogs" and "infantry scout dogs", then during the VIETNAM WAR as a "combat tracker team" (with companion handler) and as "boonie pups" in camaraderie with the BOONIE RATs operating in the boondocks, and during the GULF WARs, as military working dogs (MWD); the dogs' spirit was also represented by the expression: "Hell on Paws", as a take-off from HELL ON WHEELS.
+The Army's Quartermaster Corps (QMC) initially trained all military working dogs in their several specialties, but after a period of dispersion, the Department of Defense (DoD) again consolidated training with the U.S. Air Force.
+Because all dogs proved to be "gun shy" under the barrage conditions of WWII, their military assignments were later restricted to sentry and scout duties, where their superior senses of smell and hearing would be unambiguously beneficial; although their detection of explosives and mines was initially inconsistent, improved training methods since WWII has returned this capability to the repertoire of patrol dogs.
+See SCOUT DOG, COMBAT TRACKER TEAM, MWD, WAR DOGS, IASK9, STILL TRAILER, OPEN TRAILER, LEND-LEASH, A DOG IN A DOUBLET, SAPPER, HAPPINESS IS A WARM PUPPY; compare WEASEL, IRON DOG. [nb: a joint US-Canadian operation during WWI called "K-9" transported dogsled teams from Alaska and northern Canada to the Alps and Vosges Mountains for the FRONT LINE delivery of messages, food, medicine, or AMMO, and evacuation of the wounded, in France and Italy during winter snows when horses and mules proved incapable] [nb: the first modern military use of dogsleds was in the laying of telegraph lines across Alaska, the delivery of mail and other resupply items in both World Wars, and for winter search and rescue operations in the Arctic, until replaced by snowmobiles and helicopters in the 1950s ...
+Germans used dogsleds for resupply on the Russian Front during WWII, and dogsleds are still used today for border patrol in Norway, Finland, and Greenland] [nb: during Operation Barbarossa, defending Russians used anti-tank "mine dogs" against attacking German vehicles; dogs were Pavlovian conditioned to eat their food on the underside of moving vehicles, where the trigger on their back would detonate the saddlebag explosive that they carried] [nb: sled dog team races began with the 1907-18 All-Alaska Sweepstakes, the 1925 Great Race of Mercy delivery of diphtheria serum (re-enacted in 1975), the 1932 Winter Olympics dogsled race, the annual Alaska Fur Rendezvous dogsled race that became the Iditarod in 1967, and the 1973 Iditarod race run from Anchorage to Nome] [nb: 'mush', the command urging or spurring a dogsled team to travel, is a corruption of 'march' as spoken by French voyageurs] [nb: while dogs have only about ten vocal sounds to express themselves, cats have more than a hundred]

 KNOCK INTO A COCKED HAT :

 to destroy utterly or defeat completely; with reference to the 18th century fashion of wearing bicorne and tricorne hats.
-See WMD, BOMB 'EM BACK TO THE STONE AGE, BOUNCE THE RUBBLE, MAD, OVERKILL, MASSACRE, HEADHUNTING, TURKEY SHOOT, KILL 'EM ALL, ATROCITY, GENOCIDE, HOLOCAUST. [cf: facer]
+See WMD, BOMB 'EM BACK TO THE STONE AGE, NOT ONE STONE LEFT UPON ANOTHER, BOUNCE THE RUBBLE, MAD, BRINKMANSHIP, PREEMPTIVE STRIKE, PREVENTIVE WAR, OVERKILL, UP-GUN, OUTGUN, SMACK DOWN, ROMAN HOLIDAY, MASSACRE, HEADHUNTING, TURKEY SHOOT, DOOMSDAY, KILL 'EM ALL, ATROCITY, GENOCIDE, HOLOCAUST. [cf: facer] [ety: another origin alludes to clearing the entire triangular setup of ninepins (resembling a tricorn hat) so as to win by a wide margin]

 KNOCK IT OFF :

-command broadcast to all participants, by any element or umpire, to interrupt mock-combat training for reasons of safety or completion; to cease and desist, to give quarter.
-Given the natural competition of training, enthusiasm frequently exceeds judgement, such that strikes and developments are disputed; so KNOCK IT OFF concludes the exercise for later analysis and assessment.
+command broadcast to all participants, by any element or umpire, to interrupt MOCK-COMBAT training for reasons of safety or completion; to cease and desist, to give quarter.
+Given the natural competition of training, enthusiasm frequently exceeds judgment, such that strikes and developments are disputed; so KNOCK IT OFF concludes the exercise for later analysis and assessment.
 Actual combat does not have a "pause" button or an "interrupt" switch; and "fair play by the rules" is a moot point in victory.
-See DOGFIGHT, BELAY, SCRUB, RING THE BELL, TS CARD, POOP, ALL'S FAIR IN LOVE AND WAR.
+Compare BREAKAWAY, see DOGFIGHT, BELAY, WAVE OFF, SCRUB, RING THE BELL, POOP, ALL'S FAIR IN LOVE AND WAR, EQUALIZER, TS CARD.

 KNOCK THEIR SPOTS OFF :